Syrian Firefighters Battling Massive Wildfire In Latakia Forests

 Date

-DAMASCUS, Nov 1 (NNN-SANA) – Firefighters in Syria's north-western coastal Latakia province were battling a massive wildfire, yesterday, in the dense forests, local media reported.
+(MENAFN- IANS) Damascus, Nov 1 (IANS) Firefighters in Syria's northwestern coastal Latakia province were battling a massive wildfire in the dense forests, local media reported.

-The fire has been raging in the rural area of Badrousiyah in Latakia, as strong winds and thick vegetation drove flames towards the Kasab area near the Syrian-Turkish border.
+The fire has been raging in the rural area of Badrousiyah in Latakia as strong winds and thick vegetation drove flames toward the Kasab area near the Syrian-Turkish border.

-Kasab is home to some of Syria's largest forests, making containment efforts especially challenging.
+Kasab is home to some of Syria's largest forests, making containment efforts especially challenging, Xinhua news agency reported.

-Additional firefighting teams have been dispatched from nearby provinces to assist, and residents in the areas of Badrousiyah and Mushayrifa have been evacuated.– NNN-SANA
+Additional firefighting teams have been dispatched from nearby provinces to assist, and residents in the areas of Badrousiyah and Mushayrifa have been evacuated.

 Legal Disclaimer: